February 28, 2017

 It is up to you to prove that you acted in accordance with the law so you can avoid being charged by a prosecutor or so you can convince the court to acquit you if the prosecutor brings charges against you in a criminal case.

-You should have an attorney representing you when you talk with police or prosecutors and you should definitely have a criminal defense lawyer if a prosecutor brings charges against you.
+You should have an attorney representing you when you talk with police or prosecutors and you should definitely have a Pennsylvania self-defense lawyer if a prosecutor brings charges against you.
 If you have purchased self-defense liability insurance, your insurer should hopefully cover your costs to defend your freedom after a justifiable act of self-defense.